What is Minimum Essential Coverage (MEC)?

 Reporting Minimum Essential Coverage

 You’ll have to report which months you or a dependent had minimum essential coverage each year on your 1040 Federal Income Taxes starting April 15, 2015.
-If you or a dependent didn’t have minimum essential coverage for any month, or an exemption, you’ll have to make a Shared Responsibility Payment (capped at the national average of a bronze plan) for each month without coverage.
+If you or a dependent didn’t have minimum essential coverage for any month during the year or an exemption, you will have to make a Shared Responsibility Payment (capped at the national average of a bronze plan) for each month without coverage.
 Your insurer will send you a 1095-A, 1095-B, or 1095-C form which will tell you which months you had coverage and what cost assistance amounts you received.
-You’ll use that form to fill out Form 8962, Premium Tax Credit (PTC) if you received cost assistance.
-You’ll attach any related forms to your tax return along with your calculation Shared Responsibly Payment when you report minimum essential coverage.
+You will use that form to fill out Form 8962, Premium Tax Credit (PTC) if you received cost assistance.
+You will attach any related forms to your tax return along with your calculation Shared Responsibly Payment when you report minimum essential coverage.

 Minimum Essential Coverage and the Shared Responsibility Provision